-The draft ordinance has been referred to the Planning Board, Economic Sustainability Commission, Environmental Advisory Board, Transportation Advisory Board, and Orange County staff for review and/or recommendations.
-Comments and recommendations are attached (Attachment F).
+The draft ordinance was referred to the Planning Board, Economic Sustainability Commission, Environmental Advisory Board, Transportation Advisory Board, and Orange County staff for review and/or recommendations.
+Comments and recommendations have been received from the Planning Board, TAB and Orange County and are attached (Attachment F).